 In recent years, more curious scholars have come up with less than shiny details about our great ancestors.
 Jefferson, it appears had a relationship with a black slave after the death of his wife, and had at least one child with her.
 Very likely more, but he never acknowledged any.

 One of the best history books that I have read in recent years is Nancy Isenberg's White Trash.
 Refreshingly, American people, including the poorest, play the main role in this book while the victors, the leaders and the wealthy only have supporting roles.
 I'll let you read the book and make your own judgement, but one of the remarks that really opened my eyes had to do with the poor white people's attitude toward African Americans.
 Isenberg or someone she quotes in the book noted that the most disadvantaged white people, those at the bottom rung of the social hierarchy, those often called "white trash," could accept their destiny a lot easier if they had someone else to look down on.
-In the past, they could look down on black slaves, today many choose to look down on non-white people in general.
+In the past, they could look down on black slaves, today many choose to look down on non-white immigrants.

 "There's so much that has been left out," said Barber.
 "There are so many stories that have not been told and, really, when we tell these stories, it makes us a richer country and it makes us appreciate and understand each other better."
 Barber hopes her film will inspire others to make books and movies that explore parts of the U.S. history that are missing from the textbooks.